dougeby/IntuneDocs/intune/telecom-expenses-monitor.md

 ms.custom: intune-azure
 ---

-# Set up a telecom expense management service in Intune Azure preview
+# Set up a telecom expense management service in Intune
 [!INCLUDE[azure_portal](./includes/azure_portal.md)]

 Intune enables you to manage telecom expenses incurred from data usage on corporate-owned mobile devices.
 To enable this capability, Intune has integrated with the third-party software developer Saaswedo’s Datalert telecom expense management solution.
 Datalert is real-time telecom expense management software that lets you manage telecom data usage and avoid costly and unexpected data and roaming overages for your Intune-managed devices.